Clearwater woman accused of renting out home she didn’t own - NewsBreak

 CLEARWATER, Fla.
 (WFLA) — A Clearwater woman is behind bars, accused of renting a house that she didn’t own to someone who had no idea.

 Karey Whitfield told WFLA she still can’t believe she fell victim.
 For weeks, she had been looking for a new place to rent for her, her husband and their teenage daughter.
 She was looking everywhere.
-That’s when a friend recommended Ewelina Drozd.State says man strangled his mother, furious about spent inheritance
+That’s when a friend recommended Ewelina Drozd.Panama City Beach Spring Break goes viral

 Drozd had ads on social media, showing off one of the houses she had for rent.
 Whitfield reached out.